tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/dynamics_types/rotational.rst

 refer to the related API entry (:func:`~tudatpy.numerical_simulation.propagation_setup.propagator.rotational`).

 .. note::
-  Settings to define the propagation of rotational dynamics reflect those specificied in :ref:`translational_dynamics`.
+  Settings to define the propagation of rotational dynamics reflect those specified in :ref:`translational_dynamics`.
   Besides the obvious differences, an important one is that no 'central body' is specified.
 The rotational state that is propagated is always the one from the global inertial orientation to the body-fixed orientation of the propagated body.